cybermasher/adversarial-ai-defense/README.md

   <h1>Adversarial-AI-Defense</h1>

   <p>
-    A project written in Python and optimized with Optuna using venv, tensorflow, numpy, pandas, scikit-learn, and matplotlib that uses deep machine learning to defend against Adversarial AI threats.
+    A project underdevelopment (pre-alpha) written in Python and optimized with optuna using venv, tensorflow, numpy, pandas, scikit-learn, and matplotlib that uses deep machine learning to defend against potential adversarial AI threats.
   </p>